 Before presenting my own thinking on the issue, I would like to tender some background from three dissimilar sources.

-The View of Rav Avraham Yitzchak Kook
+The View of Rav Avraham Yitzhak Kook

-While I must admit I have difficulty in understanding much of Rav Kook's prose -- he uses very flowery Hebrew and his ideas are often lofty, beyond the grasp of the average reader -- I understand that the rabbi sees the process of weaning mankind from meat, in the same light he sees other aspects of human development -- a multistage process, sometimes moving forward faster, sometimes perhaps at a snail's pace, but always advancing towards the ultimate, promised, redemption of humankind.
+While I must admit I have difficulty in understanding much of Rav Kook's prose — he uses very flowery Hebrew and his ideas are often lofty, beyond the grasp of the average reader — I understand that the rabbi sees the process of weaning mankind from meat, in the same light he sees other aspects of human development — a multistage process, sometimes moving forward faster, sometimes perhaps at a snail's pace, but always advancing towards the ultimate, promised, redemption of humankind.

-One of the levels Rabbi Kook says we must achieve before vegetarianism can become the norm is, in his words, "we must stop eating people before we can hope to stop eating animals".
+One of the levels Rav Kook states we must achieve before vegetarianism can become the norm is, in his words, "we must stop eating people before we can hope to stop eating animals".
 I believe he is speaking here figuratively, and not referring to cannibalism, which has, fortunately, largely vanished from our world.
 Man must learn to relate to other human beings with respect and honour, and not attempt "swallow up his fellow man, whole, alive".
 "Love your neighbour as you would want to be loved yourself."

 The Society defines veganism as